-Typhim Vi®, Typhoid Vi Polysaccharide Vaccine, produced by Sanofi Pasteur SA, for intramuscular use, is a sterile solution containing the cell surface Vi polysaccharide extracted from Salmonella enterica serovar Typhi, S typhi Ty2 strain.
-The organism is grown in a semi-synthetic medium without animal proteins.
-The capsular polysaccharide is precipitated from the concentrated culture supernatant by the addition of hexadecyltrimethylammonium bromide and the product is purified by differential centrifugation and precipitation.
+Typhim Vi., Typhoid Vi Polysaccharide Vaccine, produced by Sanofi Pasteur SA, for intramuscular use, is a sterile solution containing the cell surface Vi polysaccharide extracted from Salmonella enterica serovar Typhi, S typhi Ty2 strain.
+The organism is grown in a semisynthetic medium.
+Casein derived raw materials are used early in manufacturing during the fermentation process.
+The capsular polysaccharide is precipitated from the concentrated culture supernatant by the addition of hexadecyltrimethylammonium bromide, and the product is purified by differential centrifugation and precipitation.
+Each 0.5 mL dose may contain residual amounts of formaldehyde (not more than 100 mcg) used for the inactivation of the bacterial culture.
 The potency of the purified polysaccharide is assessed by molecular size and O-acetyl content.
 Phenol, 0.25%, is added as a preservative.
-The vaccine contains residual polydimethylsiloxane or fatty-acid ester-based antifoam.
+The vaccine contains residual polydimethylsiloxane or fattyacid ester-based antifoam.
 The vaccine is a clear, colorless solution.
-Each dose of 0.5 mL is formulated to contain 25 µg of purified Vi polysaccharide in a colorless isotonic phosphate buffered saline (pH 7 ± 0.3), 4.150 mg of Sodium Chloride, 0.065 mg of Disodium Phosphate, 0.023 mg of Monosodium Phosphate and 0.5 mL of Sterile Water for Injection.
+Each dose of 0.5 mL is formulated to contain 25 mcg of purified Vi polysaccharide in a colorless isotonic phosphate buffered saline (pH 7 ±0.3), 4.150 mg of Sodium Chloride, 0.065 mg of Disodium Phosphate, 0.023 mg of Monosodium Phosphate, and 0.5 mL of Sterile Water for Injection.

 What are the possible side effects of typhoid vaccine (Typhim VI)?